by Shiuan Liu

 Taipei, Taiwan

-A few nights before, Mr. Wong saw a girl standing alone on a street corner.
+A few nights before, Mr. Wong had seen a girl standing alone on a street corner.
 As their eyes briefly met, she reached out to hail his cab.
 She was not older than 20, pretty in a melancholy way.
 It was 5:30 in the morning, the sun was rising, and she asked him to take her to the nearest oceanside.
 She seemed distracted and tired, so he turned up the radio.

 They arrived at a rocky beach on the outskirts of Taipei.
 The girl paid her fare and got out.
 As Mr. Wong drove away, something about the girl unsettled him, something fatalistic about the way she walked onto that windy beach alone.
-At the last moment he spun the car around and went back.
+At the last moment, he spun the car around and went back.

 “So you think the girl needs psychology?”
 I asked, using his expression.
 “No,” he replied, “I need psychology!”

-Podcast: Play in new window | Download (Duration: 4:06 — 2.9MB)
+Podcast: Play in new window | Download (Duration: 4:15 — 3.4MB)

 It’s too bad that there are those that let superstition or beliefs hinder the desire to help our fellow man.